 Employers who are affected by the new law cannot consider, distribute or circulate the following information while conducting background checks after making conditional offers of employment.

 - Arrests that did not result in convictions.
 However, there are some exceptions for certain types of charges and jobs.

 - Participation in pre-trial or post-trial diversion programs.
 Employers may not consider referrals to these programs.

 - Sealed, expunged, dismissed or statutorily eradicated convictions.

 Employers Must Notify Applicants in Writing If Conditional Offers Are Withdrawn

 Employers must notify applicants in writing if conditional offers of employment are withdrawn due to their criminal histories.
 In addition, employers must provide notice of the disqualifying convictions as well as records of the conviction.
 Employers must also provide applicants with information on how and when they can appeal the decision before it becomes final.

 If an applicant does challenge the decision, the employer must consider the response before making a final decision to rescind the job offer.
 The employer must notify the applicant in writing of the denial if a final decision is made.
 In addition, an employer must provide an applicant with any existing procedures for challenging the decision and instructions on how to appeal with the California Department of Fair Employment and Housing.

 Questions About California Employment Law?
 Contact Our Modesto Employment Attorneys

 Did you experience a violation of your rights under California’s labor laws?
-The Modesto employment attorneys at Arata, Swingle, Van Egmond & Goodwin are here to help.
+The Modesto employment attorneys at Arata, Swingle, Van Egmond & Heitlinger are here to help.
 You can reach our attorneys for a consultation by calling (209) 522-2211 or by using our online contact form.